Overview

 Other treatment options

-If the diagnosis of appendicitis is uncertain, it can be better to repeat the assessments and wait to see what happens.
-We may do scans to help us with the diagnosis.
+If your diagnosis of appendicitis is uncertain, you might need to repeat the assessments and wait to see what happens.
+We might do scans to help us with the diagnosis.

 After treatment for an appendix mass, we see you at a clinic in a few weeks and plan what to do next.

 We want to involve you in decisions about your care and treatment.
 If you decide to have surgery, we ask you to sign a consent form.
-This says that you agree to have the treatment and understand what it involves.
+This says that you understand what the treatment involves and agree to have it.

 If you would like more information about our consent process, please speak to a member of staff caring for you.